alexdrottsgard/ruby_blogger/README.md

 * cd into it
 * start the server with command: rails server
 * open up your favourite browser and go to: http://localhost:3000/
+* you might need to make a user, in that case, navigate to: http://localhost:3000/authors/new